 are present, then the program is erroneous, and wild jumps or memory

 overwriting may occur.

-In the absence of this switch, assignments to record or array components are
+In the absence of this switch, assignments to scalar components of

-In the absence of this switch, validity checking occurs only for discrete
+In the absence of this switch, validity checking is not performed for

 -gnatVf is specified, then validity checking also applies

 for floating-point values, and NaNs and infinities are considered invalid,